avrilcoghlan/vibriowatch/docs/source/haiti.rst

 The assembly size of H22 of 4.0 Mb is consistent with the reference genome for *Vibrio cholerae* strain N16961, which has a genome size of about 4.0 Megabases and GC content of 47.5% (see `Heidelberg et al 2000`_).
 As a very rough 'rule of thumb', we would consider that an assembly size of between about 3.3 and 5.3 Megabase, and a GC content of between about 41.3% and 48.6%, is reasonable for a *Vibrio cholerae* genome.

+*La taille d'assemblage de H22, soit 4,0 Mo, est cohérente avec le génome de référence de la souche N16961 de Vibrio cholerae, dont la taille du génome est d'environ 4,0 mégabases et la teneur en GC est de 47,5 % (voir* `Heidelberg et al 2000`_*).
+Une taille d'assemblage comprise entre 3,3 et 5,3 mégabases et une teneur en GC comprise entre 41,3 % et 48,6 % sont considérées comme raisonnables pour un génome de Vibrio cholerae.*

 We would usually consider that an assembly is of relatively good quality if it consists of :math:`<` 700 contigs.
 The genome for the H22 isolate has 44 contigs, so is relatively good quality.

+*On considère généralement qu'un assemblage est de relativement bonne qualité s'il est composé de 700 contigs.
+Le génome de l'isolat H22 comporte 44 contigs, ce qui le rend de relativement bonne qualité.*

 Is H22 predicted to produce cholera toxin?
 ------------------------------------------